Piazzi/composite/README.md

 # Code

 Simple project representing the composite design pattern.
+For this one i've created a code that represents a book and its chapters.

 # Resume